Wilmington, North Carolina: Reconstruction era and 1898 massacre

 During the Reconstruction era, former free Blacks and newly emancipated freedmen built a community in the city.
 About 55% of its residents were Black people.
-At the time, Wilmington was the largest city and the economic capital of the state.
+At the time, Wilmington was the most populous city and the economic capital of the state.

 Three of the city's aldermen were Black.
 Black people were also in positions of justice of the peace, deputy clerk of court, street superintendent, coroners, policemen, mail clerks, and mail carriers.

 At the time, Black people accounted for over 30% of Wilmington's skilled craftsmen, such as mechanics, carpenters, jewelers, watchmakers, painters, plasterers, plumbers, stevedores, blacksmiths, masons, and wheelwrights.
 In addition, they owned 10 of the city's 11 restaurants and were 90% of the city's 22 barbers.
 The city had more Black bootmakers/shoemakers than White ones, and half of the city's tailors were Black.
 Lastly, two brothers, Alexander and Frank Manly, owned the Wilmington Daily Record, the only Black-owned newspaper in the state, and one of the few in the country at that time.

 In the 1890s, a coalition of Republicans and Populists had gained state and federal offices.
 The Democrats were determined to reassert their control.
 Violence increased around elections in this period, as armed White paramilitary insurgents, known as Red Shirts, worked to suppress Black and Republican voting.
 White Democrats regained control of the state legislature and sought to impose white supremacy, but some Blacks continued to be elected to local offices.

-The Wilmington Insurrection of 1898 (also known as the Wilmington Race Riot) occurred as a result of the racially charged political conflict that had occurred in the decades after the Civil War and efforts by White Democrats to re-establish white supremacy and overturn Black voting.
+The Wilmington massacre of 1898 (also known as the Wilmington insurrection) occurred as a result of the racially charged political conflict that had occurred in the decades after the Civil War and efforts by White Democrats to re-establish white supremacy and overturn Black voting.
 In 1898, a cadre of White Democrats, professionals, and businessmen planned to overthrow the city government if their candidates were not elected.
 Two days after the election, in which a White Republican was elected mayor and both White and Black aldermen were elected, more than 1500 White men (led by Democrat Alfred M. Waddell, an unsuccessful gubernatorial candidate in 1896) attacked and burned the only Black-owned daily newspaper in the state and ran off the new officers.
 They overthrew the legitimately elected municipal government.
 Waddell and his men forced the elected Republican city officials to resign at gunpoint and replaced them with men selected by leading White Democrats.
 Waddell was elected mayor by the newly seated board of aldermen that day.
 Prominent Black Americans and White Republicans were banished from the city in the following days.
 This is the only such coup d'état in United States history.

 Whites attacked and killed an estimated 60 to more than 300 people; no Whites died in the violence.
 As a result of the attacks, more than 2100 Blacks permanently left the city, leaving a hole among its professional and middle classes.
 The demographic change was so large that the city became majority White, rather than the majority Black it was before the coup.